 To better understand this point, let us take the help of an example.
 Suppose you invest ₹ 1.5 lakh in an ELSS mutual fund this financial year 2019-2020.
 The lock-in period for this fund shall be until FY 2022-23.
 However, the benefit of deduction under section 80 C will only be available in the year of investment i.e. FY 2019-20.

 Public Provident Fund is a long-term investment scheme guaranteed by the Central Government.
-The basic premise behind this idea is to instill the culture of savings amongst the citizens of the country.
+The basic premise behind this idea is to instill a culture of savings amongst the citizens of the country.

-PPF invests primarily in fixed income securities.
-These securities generate a fixed rate of return and ensure income stability for its investors.
+PPF invests primarily in fixed-income securities.
+These securities generate a fixed rate of return and ensure income stability for their investors.

 Return on PPF is approximately 8% p.a., which might seem to be on the lower end, but then there is no risk of capital loss in this investment.